MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 ### Windows 11, version 21H2 Dynamic Update packages
 **Title**, **Product** and **Description** are required to distinguish each Dynamic Package.
-Latest cumulative update has the Servicing Stack embedded.
-Servicing Stack published seperately only if required as a prerequisite for a given cumulative Update.
+Latest cumulative update has the servicing stack embedded.
+Servicing stack published separately only if necessary as a prerequisite for a given cumulative update.

 | Update packages                   |Title                                                          |Product                                       |Description       |
 |-----------------------------------|---------------------------------------------------------------|----------------------------------------------|------------------|